 Who are they?
-Professional or volunteer?
+Fee-earning or volunteer?

 Most volunteers are in full-time work and simply don't have the time to contribute as fully as they may like to.
 Therefore others have stepped in to meet the demand for this level of service.
 They may be offering full litigation support - acting as paralegals and doing legal work though having no professional qualifications.
 The Charity appreciates that its volunteers cannot meet the present high demand for McKenzie friends.
-Parents can get a quality, low-cost service from some experienced and knowledgeable professional McKenzie friends and litigation assistants; but there are some charlatans operating in the field.
+Parents can get a quality, low-cost service from some professional, experienced and knowledgeable McKenzie friends and litigation assistants; but there are some charlatans operating in the field.
 Beware of them: there is no quality control or option for redress.